-- Sponsoring Organizations can be a for-profit, non-profit, or government group.
-It is recommended that an applicant be a paid staff member with the Sponsoring Organization.
-Sponsoring Organizations are responsible for the team's participation in the Institute. - Sponsoring Organizations must already support Black communities and be committed to having an impact on public policy.
-Sponsoring Organizations must provide operational support and guidance to teams during their campaign. - Sponsoring Organizations are required to commit to the goals of the Institute and provide ongoing support to the team they are sponsoring, throughout the duration of the program and policy campaign. - Members of the Sponsoring Organizations' leadership team will be expected to participate in the Institute's interview process and virtually join three team presentations that take place during the program. - Sponsoring Organizations must make sure that the applicant is available for the webinars which are 1 hour and 45 minutes long, and will take place 1:00-2:45pm ET (10:00 -11:45am PT)/EVERY Tuesday starting on October 18, 2022 and ending on May 23, 2023.
-Webinars are "camera on" unless there are extenuating circumstances that are cleared by the Institute in advance.
+- → Sponsoring Organizations can be a forprofit, non-profit, or government group.
+An applicant must be a paid staff member with the Sponsoring Organization.
+Sponsoring Organizations are responsible for the team's participation in the Institute. - → Sponsoring Organizations must have a demonstrated commitment to impacting public policy to support and uplift Black communities.
+Sponsoring Organizations are expected to provide operational support and guidance to teams during the development and execution of their campaigns.
+Where necessary, Sponsoring Organizations might be asked to provide office space to aid fellow participation in the training. - → Sponsoring Organizations are required to commit to the goals of the Institute and provide ongoing support to the team they are sponsoring, throughout the duration of the program and policy campaign. - → Members of the Sponsoring Organizations' leadership team will be expected to participate in the Institute's interview process and virtually join three team presentations that take place during the program.

-- Sponsoring Organizations must make sure the participants have time (2-4 hours per week) for reading, homework, campaign work with their team/coalition and meetings with their mentor. - Participants are expected to work in coordination with their Sponsoring Organization to create a policy plan to be initiated in 2023/2024. - Sponsoring Organizations will be required to submit a Memorandum of Understanding (MOU) agreement with the Institute.
+- → Sponsoring Organizations must make sure that the applicant is available for the webinars which are 1 hour and 45 minutes long, and will take place 1:00-2:45pm ET (10:00 -11:45am PT)/ EVERY Tuesday starting on September 12, 2023 and ending on April 23, 2024.
+Webinars are "camera on" unless there are extenuating circumstances that are cleared by the Institute in advance. - → Sponsoring Organizations must make sure the participants have time (2-4 hours per week) for reading, homework, campaign work with their team/coalition and meetings with their mentor. - → Participants are expected to work in coordination with their Sponsoring Organization to create a policy plan to be initiated in 2024/25. - → Sponsoring Organizations will be required to submit a Memorandum of Understanding (MOU) agreement with the Institute.
 The MOU outlines the relationship between the Institute, the participant, and Sponsoring Organization and a commitment to participate fully in the program and policy campaign.
 Failure to actively participate and fulfill the requirements of the MOU may result in fellows being asked to leave the Institute.